fbaeuerlein/cpp-vscode-guide/README.md

 For more details see [https://github.com/include-what-you-use/include-what-you-use](https://github.com/include-what-you-use/include-what-you-use)

-Especially when you want to keep certain includes, this [site](https://github.com/include-what-you-use/include-what-you-use/blob/master/docs/IWYUPragmas.md) gives you an overview of pragmas that turn of IWYU.
+Especially when you want to keep certain includes, this [site](https://github.com/include-what-you-use/include-what-you-use/blob/master/docs/IWYUPragmas.md) gives you an overview of pragmas that turn off IWYU.

 ---